-“I can’t afford the $40.”
+“I can’t afford this.”

 Please don’t worry.
-Pay only if you are able.
+Pay what you are able.
 Classroom supplies, including “personal” items such as pencil boxes, folders and binders, already have been purchased for every student.

-“What does my $40 purchase?”
+“What does my money purchase?”

 “So, does my student still need to bring anything from home?”

-“Will teachers request additional supplies from families, anyway?”
+“Will teachers request additional supplies from families?”

 “How did this program become the only way to buy supplies for my TM student?”